blocknotes/wkhtmltopdf-crystal/README.md

 ## Installation

-- Copy *wkhtmltox.pc* inside one of pkg-config paths (ex. /usr/local/lib/pkgconfig)
+- Copy *wkhtmltox.pc* in a pkg-config folder (ex. /usr/local/lib/pkgconfig)
 - Or execute before compiling (from wkhtmltopdf shard folder): ```export PKG_CONFIG_PATH="`pwd`"```
 - Add this to your application's `shard.yml`: